 If school is canceled for any reason, athletic events, practices or games are often, but not always, canceled for that day.
-Please check the school website for updates.
+Please check your email for updates.
 Athletic events can be canceled even when school is in session, if the weather is forecasted to worsen or the opponent does not wish to make the trip.
-When there are athletic events scheduled for a Saturday, the athletic director will contact the head coach, who will be responsible for contacting his/her team roster.
-When possible the cancellation will be announced on the local media mentioned in the academic handbook.
-If you are unsure if a contest is being held, please feel free to contact the athletic office.
+When there are athletic events scheduled for a Saturday, the athletic director will communicate by email.